amatosg/amatosg/README.md

 ### Quote of the hour

-False scheduling to match the patron's desired date is much more common in our discipline than elsewhere in engineering.
+W​henever I have to think to understand what the code is doing, I ask myself if I can refactor the code to make that understanding more immediately apparent.

-~ Fred Brooks
+~ Martin Fowler

 [website]: https://facturapp.com